 and I am able to discuss any concerns that I may have with them.

-I know that further guidance, together with copies of the policies mentioned above, are available on the school network and or website.
+I know that further guidance, together with copies of the policies mentioned above, are available in the school office and on the school shared drive.

 Signed Date